Immersion Heater Cost

 • ✖ Longer time needed to reach the required heat temperature

-Immersion heaters are not always the right choice for certain households and can sometimes be dated.
-If you’re looking for different alternatives to an immersion heater, we’ve put together a list of different kinds of ways to heat your properties water with a pros and cons list.
+Immersion heaters are not always the right choice for certain households, and can sometimes be dated.
+If you’re looking for different alternatives to an immersion heater, here's what you need to know.

 Air Source Heat Pump